desholmes/text-terminal/README.md

 ### Option 1 Use the CSS and JavaScript in your HTML

-Follow the example below to include the CSS and JavaScript directly into your HTML page:
+Follow the example below to include the CSS and JavaScript directly into your HTML page (download the files from [GitHub](https://github.com/desholmes/text-terminal/tree/main/dist)):

 ```html
 <html>